-Students who would like to take a departmental proficiency evaluation should first contact Enrollment Services.
+Students who would like to take a departmental proficiency evaluation should first contact Enrollment Services registrat@bhc.edu, to request an Application for Proficiency Credit.
 In all cases, decisions concerning the methods used and the decisions regarding awarding of credit on the basis of proficiency belong to the academic department.
 The student may earn no more than 50% of proficiency credit in the curriculum leading to a degree.